KomodoPlatform/NotaryNodes/notarynodes/jackson/README.md

 ## About me
 Hi, my name is Jackson, and I am an existing notary node operator running for re-election in the Asia/Russia region.
 I, like many other operators and candidates, only operate a single node, which contribute to the decentralization of the notary node network.

 I have a deep passion for blockchain technology, and love to participate in hackathons to increase my understanding of the technology.
-Recently I participated in a blockchain hackathon in South Korea, and my team and I won, taking home 10M KRW.
+Recently I participated in a blockchain hackathon in South Korea, and we created a system to manage filesystem permissions on a blockchain, allowing for easy-to-audit and tamper-proof permission management.
+I was responsible for the entire backend daemon which read information from the blockchain and updated file permissions accordingly.

+Here's a picture of our team (I'm the one in the middle).

 <img src="https://i.imgur.com/Mu2nUkb.jpg" width=400>

 ## Keys